datastax/dsbulk/manual/settings.md

 Workflow Engine-specific settings.

+#### --engine.maxConcurrentOps _&lt;string&gt;_

+The maximum number operations (reads or writes) that can be issued concurrently.

+Applies to both load and unload workflows.

+The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

+Default: **"4C"**.

 #### --engine.maxMappingThreads _&lt;string&gt;_

 The maximum number of threads to allocate for serializing and deserializing, as well as for mapping records or results.

 Applies to both read and write workflows.

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.
+The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

-Default: **"1C"**.
+Default: **"0.5C"**.

 <a name="executor"></a>
 ## Executor Settings